nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 ## Current Learnings and Activities

-- [ ] Investigate a client website for potential changes or revamp.
+- [ ] Investigate a client website for potential changes or a redesign/rewerite.

 ## Things I Want To Learn More About